askl56/Challenges/readme.md

 5. **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

 6. **SquareSum Challenge** - Write a method that squares all of the numbers passed into it (in an array) and sums them together.

+7. **Multiplication Tables** - Create a function that accepts dimensions, of Rows x Columns, as parameters in order to create a multiplication table sized according to the given dimensions.

 ### Programs